-(b), $Lifetime{95}$ and $Lifetime{50}$ are shown for different network sizes.
-As can be seen in these figures, the lifetime increases with the size of the network, and it is clearly larger for the DiLCO and PeCO protocols.
-For instance, for a network of 300 sensors and coverage ratio greater than 50%, we can see on Figure 9(b) that the lifetime is about twice longer with PeCO compared to the DESK protocol.
-The performance difference is more obvious in Figure 9(b) than in Figure 9(a) because the gain induced by our protocols increases with time, and the lifetime with a coverage over 50% is far longer than with 95%.
+We observe the superiority of PeCO and DiLCO protocols in comparison with the two other approaches in prolonging the network lifetime.
+In Figures 8(a) and (b), Lifetime 95 and Lifetime 50 are shown for different network sizes.
+As highlighted by these figures, articleeo the lifetime increases with the size of the network, and it is clearly largest for DiLCO and PeCO protocols.
+For instance, for a network of 300 sensors and coverage ratio greater than 50%, we can see on Figure 8(b) that the lifetime is about twice longer with PeCO compared to DESK protocol.
+The performance difference is more obvious in Figure 8(b) than in Figure 8(a) because the gain induced by our protocols increases with time, and the lifetime with a coverage of 50% is far longer than with 95%.

-Figure 9.
-Network Lifetime for (a) Lifetime95 and (b) Lifetime50.
+Figure 7.
+Energy consumption per period for (a) Lifetime95 and (b) Lifetime50.

-Figure 10 compares the lifetime coverage of the DiLCO and PeCO protocols for different coverage ratios.
+Figure 9 compares the lifetime coverage of our protocols for different coverage ratios.
 We denote by Protocol/50, Protocol/80, Protocol/85, Protocol/90, and Protocol/95 the amount of time during which the network can satisfy an area coverage greater than 50%, 80%, 85%, 90%, and 95% respectively, where the term Protocol refers to DiLCO or PeCO.
 Indeed there are applications that do not require a 100% coverage of the area to be monitored.
-For example, forest fire application might require complete coverage in summer seasons while only requires 80% of the area to be covered in rainy seasons?.
-As another example, birds habit study requires only 70%-coverage at nighttime when the birds are sleeping while requires 100%-coverage at daytime when the birds are active? .
-Mudflows monitoring applications may require part of the area to be covered in sunny days.
-Thus, to extend network lifetime, the coverage quality can be decreased if it is acceptable?.
 PeCO might be an interesting method since it achieves a good balance between a high level coverage ratio and network lifetime.
-PeCO always outperforms DiLCO for the three lower coverage ratios, moreover the improvements grow be relaxed.
+PeCO always outperforms DiLCO for the three lower coverage ratios, moreover the improvements grow with the network size.
+DiLCO is better for coverage ratios near 100%, but in that case PeCO is not ineffective for the smallest network sizes.